deep-spectrum/Ares-IQ/ares-iq-extensions/Documentation/STANDARDS.rst

 3.3.1) Nesting
 ^^^^^^^^^^^^^^
-Nesting control flow is OK for some things, however, exesive nesting becomes a problem.
+Nesting control flow is OK for some things, however, excessive nesting becomes a problem.
 Only 1 level of nesting is allowed.
 If you need 2 or more levels of nesting, maybe consider converting your flow chart into a state machine or breaking things up into multiple functions.
 Additionally, C and C++ implement `short-circuit evaluation`_, so that should be used to reduce